10 Tips to Increase Mental Toughness

 #10.
 Calm Yourself

-Have you noticed that the top championships are calm during the toughest of situations?
-They have learned to calm themselves through conditioning to be ready for the unexpected.
+Have you noticed that top champions are calm during the toughest of situations?
+They have learned to calm themselves to be ready for the unexpected.
 Yoga and meditation are excellent methods to calm your mind and body.
-Stretching and long distance running are also great exercises.
+Deep breathing and stretching has a unique ability to lower your heart rate and decrease stress.
+Listening to mental edge audios can help reinforce good habits.
 The key is to find the method that works for you and begin to incorporate that activity into your weekly routine (remember ritual?).
-For me – it is trail running, so I make sure to add this in to my weekly schedule to help me cruise at a higher level and to remain tough when the situation turns south.
+For me – it is deep breathing and bike riding, so I make sure to add this in to my weekly schedule.

 Question: What do the SEALs use to make them so mentally strong?”.
 The simple answer is they are tested at a high physical level which makes them tap into their mental resources to survive.
 Those that are not able to do this quit or fail out.